yegor256/blog/_posts/2017/jun/2017-06-06-gluten-free-management.md

 we participate, engage, celebrate, and champion excellence.
 And, of course, now it is
 [always]({% pst 2015/nov/2015-11-21-ringelmann-effect-vs-agile %}) "We" instead of "I":
-"We are responsible", "It is our project",
+"We are responsible," "It is our project,"
-"We can", "Our goal is to do it together"!
+"We can," "Our goal is to do it together"!
 Of course, when the project fails you find a new one, with a [bigger salary]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %}) and a new group of extremely talented people,